dereckmezquita/interface/README.md

 data frames, you can create robust and reliable data structures and functions with strict type constraints.
 For more details, refer to the package documentation.

+## License

+This package is licensed under the MIT License.

 ## Citation